 Virginians used the law to protect the interests of slaveholders.
 In 1705 the House of Burgesses passed its first comprehensive slave code.
 Earlier laws had already guaranteed that the children of enslaved women would be born slaves, conversion to Christianity would not lead to freedom, and owners could not free their slaves unless they transported them out of the colony.
 Slave owners could not be convicted of murder for killing a slave; conversely, any black Virginian who struck a white colonist would be severely whipped.
 Virginia planters used the law to maximize the profitability of their slaves and closely regulate every aspect of their daily lives.

 With plantation owners often far from home, Carolina slaves had less direct oversight than those in the Chesapeake.
 Furthermore, many Carolina rice plantations used the task system to organize slave labor.
-Under this system, slaves were given a number of specific tasks to complete in day, but once those tasks were complete slaves often had time to grow some crops of their own on garden plots allotted by plantation owners.
-These slaves participated in a thriving underground market that allowed them a degree of economic autonomy.
+Under this system, slaves were given a number of specific tasks to complete in a day.
+Once those tasks were complete, slaves often had time to grow their own crops on garden plots allotted by plantation owners.
+Thriving underground markets allowed slaves here a degree of economic autonomy.
 Carolina slaves also had an unparalleled degree of cultural autonomy.
-This autonomy coupled with the frequent arrival of new Africans enabled a slave culture that retained many African practices.9 Syncretic languages like Gullah and Geechee contained many borrowed African terms, and traditional African basket weaving (often combined with Native American techniques) survives in the region to this day.
+This autonomy coupled with the frequent arrival of new Africans enabled a slave culture that retained many African practices.14 Syncretic languages like Gullah and Geechee contained many borrowed African terms, and traditional African basket weaving (often combined with Native American techniques) survives in the region to this day.